Police appeal for information on Matauri Bay road death in Far North

-Northland police are seeking information in relation to a fatal crash where a car collided with a pedestrian this week in Matauri Bay, the Far North.
+Northland police are seeking information in relation to a fatal crash where a car collided with a pedestrian this week in Matauri Bay in the Far North.

 A 35-year-old man died at the scene and police are now seeking any witnesses to the crash, or driving prior to the crash, or any person with any information relating to the crash, to call the 105-reporting line quoting the file number 240207/0471 and provide details about what they have seen.

-Police are also seeking CCTV footage from cameras on their property covering Matauri Bay Rd, Matauri Beach Rd, Wainui Rd and Te Ngaire Bay.
+Police are also seeking CCTV footage from cameras covering Matauri Bay Rd, Matauri Beach Rd, Wainui Rd and Te Ngaire Bay.

 ‘’We also ask anyone who might have recorded dash camera footage from the area to also come forward and assist the ongoing investigation,’’ police said in a statement.